Home

 Qualitative methods of user analysis

-Through qualitative methods of user analysis, you can find out the reasons for user behavior.
+Through qualitative methods of user analysis, you can find out the reasons for user behaviour.
 They help you understand the thoughts, feelings, and motivations of your users.

 Examples of qualitative methods of user analysis: